Maikel Garcia Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.30 team ERA ranks 17th among all MLB pitching staffs.
+- The Marlins have a 4.33 team ERA that ranks 17th across all league pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs given up (64 total, 1.1 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (65 total, 1.1 per game).

-- Garrett (1-2) takes the mound for the Marlins in his 11th start of the season.
-He's put together a 4.22 ERA in 53 1/3 innings pitched, with 54 strikeouts.

-- The lefty's last appearance was on Wednesday against the San Diego Padres, when he went 5 1/3 innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.